DanteGraet/singularitycraft/README.md

 # singularitycraft

-Made in less than 100! seconds over less than 10! days
+Small project I'm making in less than 100! seconds over less than 10! days I hope